delovoyhomie/grants-and-bounties/README.md

 [**🔄 Grant project lifecycle**](/grants/GRANT_PROGRAM_PROJECT_LIFECYCLE.md) - learn more about an approved grant project lifecycle</br>
 [**📝 Questbook page**](https://questbook.app/dashboard/?grantId=0xe92b011b2ecb97dbe168c802d582037e28036f9b&chainId=10) - a comprehensive list of submitted grant proposals and a form to submit your own application

+TODO: Add comments about gaming!
+Since most of the games won't be matter to a grant program

 ## **Bounty program**

 Our bounty program is an open community initiative that is fast-forwarding support for valuable contributions: